Food Availability (per person)

 The supply-disposition approach is used to produce per capita food availability.
 All components of supply are added together and all uses (total disposition) other than domestic disappearance are deducted.
 This residual, which represents the amount of food available for human consumption, is referred to as "food available" (previously known as disappearance).
 To calculate total supply, imports, beginning stocks and Canadian production are added together.
 Domestic disappearance information is obtained by deducting ending stocks, exports, manufacturing uses, livestock feed, and waste where applicable from the total supply.
 This is then divided by the Canadian population to derive the per capita availability of the numerous food types.

-Prior to the data release, combined survey results are analyzed for comparability; in general, this includes a detailed review of: general economic conditions, coherence with results from related economic indicators, historical trends, and information from other external sources (e.g. associations, trade publications, newspaper articles, United States Department of Agriculture).
+Prior to the data release, combined survey results are analyzed for comparability; in general, this includes a detailed review of general economic conditions, coherence with results from related economic indicators, historical trends, and information from other external sources (e.g. associations, trade publications, newspaper articles or the United States Department of Agriculture).

 The survey results are regularly discussed with survey managers and analysts for the purposes of validation and to ensure data quality.